wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS-Extensions.md

 }
 ```

-Note that token store also provides `requestAccessToken()` method, but that always returns `PA2ErrorCodeInvalidToken` error.
+Note that token store also provides `requestAccessToken()` method, but that always returns `PowerAuthErrorCode.invalidToken` error.
 Unlike the iOS SDK API, you cannot get a token from the server from app extension.
 Only main application can do that and once the token is available, then it's also available for the app extension.
 Check PowerAuth SDK for iOS [documentation for more details](./PowerAuth-SDK-for-iOS.md#getting-token).

 ### Generating Authorization Header